-Hitting Rock Bottom.
+Part One: Hitting Rock Bottom.

 A few years ago, I was at one of my lowest points.
 A few things happened in my life, all within a short time period, that caused my pain levels to flare up.
 I had been attacked by a client at the group home where I worked.
-In the attack, I was thrown against a wall, which, of course, was not great for my pre-existing back and neck pain.
+In the attack, I was thrown against a wall, which, of course, was not great for my neck and back pain.
 The week before, I had sprained my ankle and was having trouble walking.
 I was also beginning to experience the beginnings of chondromalacia patella in my right knee.

 It was a horrible time in my life.
 I was going from doctor to doctor, begging for someone to help me, to give me a diagnosis.
 I couldn’t understand why I was in so much pain; it was like it had taken over my whole body.
 I was afraid there was something wrong with me, deep down, at a cellular level.
 I started reading about something called fibromyalgia online, and was frightened by what I read.
 I realize now that I what I was reading was out-of-date information, but at the time I became very frightened that something in my body’s chemistry was off, causing problems with inflammation.